amdla/OchronaDanychProj/README.md

 - `forms.py`: Form definitions for user input validation.
 - `models.py`: Database models for users, messages, and devices.
 - `wsgi.py`: WSGI application entry point.

-### Development Notes

-- The project uses the `captcha` app for added security during login and registration.
-- Image uploads are restricted to specific formats and size limits (15 MB).